Valuing, Transacting and Contracting with Digital Assets

 • Best practices for leveraging intangible assets to enhance business impact and enterprise value

-Presented by Dr. Adrian McCullagh, Principal, ODMOB Lawyers; Ph D in IT security; Research Fellow at the Law Futures Center at Griffith University; Member of the Standards Australia Technical Committee on Blockchain.
+Presented by Dr. Adrian McCullagh, Principal, ODMOB Lawyers; Ph D in IT security; Research Fellow at the Law Futures Center at Griffith University; Member of the Standards Australia Technical Committee on Blockchain

 Presenters

-Dr. Adrian McCullagh, Principal, ODMOB Lawyersx
+Dr. Adrian McCullagh, Principal, ODMOB Lawyers

 Adrian has degrees in Computer Science and Law as well as a Ph.D. in IT Security.
 He obtained his Ph.D. from the Information Security Research Centre at the Queensland University of Technology.
 He has been practicing in IT law for more than 30 years being one of the pioneer IT lawyers within Australia.
 He is a member of the Queensland Law Society and a member of the American Bar Association and participate in the Information Security Forum.
 In 1999 he was the QUT Faculty of Information Technology Alumnus of the year.
 He is a member of the Intellectual Property and Information Technology Committee for the Queensland Law Society.
 Adrian’s current research interests include Telecoms security, IT security, IT governance, cryptocurrencies, Blockchain and its uses in supply chain management, Decentralised Autonomous Organisations and Identity Management.
 He is also investigating the impact of autonomous vehicles and machine learning and their policy considerations.